·

 Best Prompts by Essay Type

-Different assignments call for different prompting approaches.
+Different assignments call for different prompt stacks.
 Here's what works best for each.

 Prompting for Undergrads vs Grad Students vs Professionals

-The stakes and strategies shift depending on where you are.
+The stakes and the strategy stack shift depending on where you are.

 Undergraduates: Your professors are reading 30-100 essays per assignment.
-They're looking for engagement with course material, a clear thesis, and basic competence.
-Use the Research Assistant prompt for source-finding, the Outline-First prompt for structure, and Section-by-Section for drafting.
-Pack every prompt with your course context: assigned readings, your professor's framework, specific lecture points.
-These details make the output unique to your class, which is what both detectors and professors are looking for.
+They're scanning for engagement with course material, a clear thesis, and basic competence.
+Drive the workflow through Plan-Then-Execute (so the structure isn't generic) and Web-Grounded (so the evidence is real).
+In every prompt, pack in your course context: assigned readings, your professor's specific framework, points raised in lecture.
+Then layer Personal-Detail Injection on top, even one or two specifics from your actual class make the output unique enough that detectors and professors both stop reading it as generic.

 Graduate students: The bar is higher.
 Grad-level work demands original analysis, not just competent writing.
-Use ChatGPT across your workflow: finding related studies, identifying theoretical frameworks, stress-testing arguments with the Devil's Advocate prompt, and drafting sections with expert-level prompts.
-The Voice-Matching prompt with a sample from a published paper in your field can help nail the right register.
-At this level, your prompts need to reflect genuine domain expertise, because your committee can tell when the analysis is surface-level.
-Humanize to match your established voice.
+Lead with Web-Grounded against your specific subfield ("find 8 papers from [journals] published since 2023 on [narrow topic]") and Plan-Then-Execute for structuring the argument.
+Voice-Match with a sample from a published paper in your field locks the register.
+At this level the prompts need to reflect genuine domain expertise, your committee can tell when the analysis is surface-level.
+The Personal-Detail prompt still applies but in a different form: feed in your specific methodological commitments, observations from your data, or framings you've been workshopping in your seminar.

 Working professionals (reports, proposals, content): You have more freedom here because most professional contexts don't run AI detection.
 Your concern is quality, not bypass.
-Use the Section-by-Section approach for long documents and the Rough Draft Improver for refining your own writing.
-The Voice-Matching prompt is excellent for maintaining brand voice across multiple pieces.
-For anything client-facing, run it through UndetectedGPT not because of detectors, but because AI patterns make content feel generic, and generic content doesn't win clients.
+Use Plan-Then-Execute for long documents so the structure is purposeful, and Voice-Match (or a brand-voice persona) to keep tone consistent across pieces.
+Web-Grounded is a free quality boost for anything where currency matters.
+For client-facing work, the issue with raw AI output isn't detectors, it's that AI patterns make content feel generic and generic content doesn't convert.

-The Liang et al. (2023) Stanford study found that AI detectors have a 61.3% false positive rate on essays by non-native English speakers.
-And Turnitin's August 2025 bypasser detection update specifically targets paraphrased and lightly-edited AI text.
-So even well-prompted, well-edited output can sometimes flag.
+The Liang et al. (2023) Stanford study found AI detectors have a 61.3% false positive rate on essays by non-native English speakers.
+Turnitin's August 2025 bypasser detection update specifically targets paraphrased and lightly-edited AI text.
+So even well-prompted, well-edited output can flag.

 Frequently Asked Questions